purajit/tmux-thumbs/README.md

 You can read a bit more about this issue here: https://github.com/fcsonline/tmux-thumbs/issues/88

-Every time I use `tmux-thumbs`, dead panes are created.
+> Every time I use `tmux-thumbs`, dead panes are created.

 Just review if you have this setting on:

 ```
 set -g remain-on-exit on
 ```

 You can read a bit more about this issue here: https://github.com/fcsonline/tmux-thumbs/issues/84

+> Sometimes I see the hints showing up in the wrong starting location.

+This is likely because the lines with the incorrectly-positioned hints have ligatures.
+Many CLI utilities and prompt themes have ligatures.

+You can read a bit more about this issue here: https://github.com/fcsonline/tmux-thumbs/issues/158 https://github.com/fcsonline/tmux-thumbs/pull/161

 ## Donations